sLg00/nba-now-tui/readme.md

 Logs are written to a dedicated log file (**~/.config/nba-tui/logs/appLog.log**).
 All downloaded json files, older than 48 hours are deleted on app launch to avoid cluttering the filesystem.

-Why filesystem and not an sqlite db?
+Why filesystem and not a sqlite db?
 The database already exists on NBA's side, so this is just about the terminal client and not persisting a ton of data.

-The app is also not fully leveraging Bubble Tea yet, since i wanted to keep the deep backend logic isolated from frontend in the early days, to make sure it's easy to jump off of Bubble Tea, if i didn't like it.
+There is some code repetition in the tui package, because each view utilizes a different model.
-But i do like it, so i am going through and refactoring the parts in the tui package asap.
+I may explore unifying some of the models and reducing the amount of duplication - especially on the View() and Update() methods.

-**Currently only tested on Linux, because that's where i use it.** /shrug
+**Currently only tested on Linux, because that's where I use it.** /shrug

 <h3>Screenshots</h3>